OfficeDev/PnP-Guidance/articles/Bulk-upload-documents-sample-app-for-SharePoint.md

  _**Applies to:** Office 365 | SharePoint 2013 | SharePoint Online_

+The [Core.BulkDocumentUploader](https://github.com/OfficeDev/PnP/tree/master/Samples/Core.BulkDocumentUploader) sample shows you how to use REST APIs to upload documents to SharePoint document libraries, including OneDrive for Business.

 **Note**  The sample uploads one file to a document library.
 To upload multiple files, you'll need to extend the sample.